GenoRobotics-EPFL/Vladimir-project/README.md

 foo@bar:~$ ./src/mosdepth --version
 ```

 The last program is blastn.
-Follow the instructions in the Identification repo.
+Follow the instructions in the Identification repo of Genorobotics.
 You must be able to execute:
 ```console
 foo@bar:~$ blastn -version
 ```